nullbitsco/docs/snap/build_guide_en.md

 ⚠️ **Orientation matters!** These parts have a small angled mark which should match up with the one on the PCB.
 If you don&#39;t get the orientation right, the LEDs will not work, and your keyboard may not boot up.

-⚠️ **LED Issues** If you have soldered the LEDs, but are encountering issues (no underglow, random colors, flickering, or only some LEDs working), please follow the LEDs section in [troubleshooting](#troubleshooting), or take a look the [LED debugging guide](../accessories/ws2812b_led_debug_docs.md).
+⚠️ **LED Issues** If you have soldered the LEDs, but are encountering issues (no underglow, random colors, flickering, or only some LEDs working), please follow the LEDs section in [troubleshooting](#troubleshooting), or take a look at the [LED debugging guide](../accessories/ws2812b_led_debug_docs.md).

 | ![](build_guide_img/image081.jpg) | ![](build_guide_img/image080.jpg) |
 | --- | --- |